Yunie08/P7-Groupomania/README.md

 From the _client_ folder:

-- Run `npm i` command to install the frontend dependencies.
+- Run `npm install` command to install the frontend dependencies.
 - Run `npm start` to launch the frontend server in development mode.

 ## Project Overview